What first piano should I get for my child?

 Finding just the right piano for you--that is what has set M. Steinert apart since 1860.
 Each of our tens of thousands of customers has known that their concerns and needs were heard by our experienced piano consultants.

-If you are considering a piano purchase for a young person in your family or simply to enhance your home with live music, come visit one of our two showrooms in South Boston and Newton.
+If you are considering a piano purchase for a young person in your family or simply to enhance your home with live music, come visit our showroom in Newton.

 Meantime, start your own research with these articles to learn more about what could be your very first piano!